nils-hamel/image-suite/src/image-morphological-conway/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/image-suite/blob/master/src/image-morphological-conway/doc/result_0.875_10.png?raw=true" width="320">
 <br />
-<i>Process result with a reduction factor of 0.875 and 5 iterations on the left and 10 on the right</i>
+<i>Process result with a reduction factor of 0.875 and 5 scales on the left and 10 on the right</i>
 </p>
 <br />